sunpy/sunraster/docs/data_types/spectrogram.rst

 Coordinate Properties
 *********************

-Just like `~sunraster.SpectrogramCube`, `~sunraster.SpectrogramSequence` provides convenience properties to retrieve the real world coordinate values for each pixel along each axis, namely `sunraster.SpectrogramSequence.lon`, `sunraster.SpectrogramSequence.lat`, `sunraster.SpectrogramSequence.spectral`, `sunraster.SpectrogramSequence.time` and `sunraster.SpectrogramSequence.exposure_time`.
+Just like `~sunraster.SpectrogramCube`, `~sunraster.SpectrogramSequence` provides convenience properties to retrieve the real world coordinate values for each pixel along each axis, namely `sunraster.SpectrogramSequence.celestial`, `sunraster.SpectrogramSequence.spectral`, `sunraster.SpectrogramSequence.time` and `sunraster.SpectrogramSequence.exposure_time`.
-Since there is no guarantee that `~sunraster.SpectrogramCube`'s WCS transformations are consistent between `~sunraster.SpectrogramCube` s, `sunraster.SpectrogramCube.lon` and `sunraster.SpectrogramCube.lat` return 3-D `~astropy.units.Quantity` instances and `sunraster.SpectrogramCube.spectral` returns a 2-D `~astropy.units.Quantity` where the additional dimension represent the coordinates for different `~sunraster.SpectrogramCube` instances.
+Since there is no guarantee that `~sunraster.SpectrogramCube`'s WCS transformations are consistent between `~sunraster.SpectrogramCube` s, `sunraster.SpectrogramCube.celestial` return 3-D `~astropy.coordinates.SkyCoord` instances and `sunraster.SpectrogramCube.spectral` returns a 2-D `~astropy.units.Quantity` where the additional dimension represent the coordinates for different `~sunraster.SpectrogramCube` instances.

 .. _sequence_slicing: